 Criteria: Needham & Company, LLC established the Needham September 11th Scholarship Fund shortly after the 9/11 terrorist attacks.
 Designed to benefit the children of the victims who lost their lives, the purpose of the fund is to ensure that each child is provided with an opportunity for a private secondary and/or college-level education.
 Awarding of funds is based upon the individual merits of each applicant, with the primary criteria being financial need, scholastic abilities, and community/civic involvement.
 Applications are considered and reviewed case by case in an objective and non-discriminatory manner.
 Fund allocations are limited to individuals from households with a pre-September 11th gross income of less than $125,000, with scholarships awarded to those who have either been accepted or are presently attending an accredited private high school, college, or university.

-Forms Needed: The application may be found here.
+.
 Further documentation requirements will be outlined in the application form.

 Application Deadline: None

 New York State WTC Memorial Scholarship

 Address: New York State Higher Education Services Corporation

 Albany, New York 12255